cereda/fedora-postinstall/README.md

 $ sudo mv colours.sh /etc/profile.d/
 ```

 There is no need to restart your entire session.
 Simply restart your terminal (or open a new tab) and have fun!
+Alternatively, you can copy `colours.sh.sample` from this repository and rename it accordingly.

 ## Improve font rendering